jysim3/pointr/backend/README.md

 * We have docker containers _named_ `db` (the database) and `api` the backend.

   * You can connect to either container using this:
 `docker exec -it <container_name> bash`

   * For example, to connect to database manually:
 ```
 your-machine~$ docker exec -it db bash
 psql-container~$ psql -U postgres pointrDB
 password: password
 ```
   * Check and change the credentials in docker-compose.yml

 P.S.
 You can run __both__  the frontend and the backend if you run `docker-compose up` in the root directory

+* To restart you can run `docker-compose rm`

 ## Assumptions: